-The Department of Marketing Management Marketing at RSM is well-known for its leading marketing research, which is among the top Universities in Europe in the sheer amount and quality of publications.
+The Department of Marketing Management Marketing at RSM is well-known for its leading marketing research, which is among the top universities in Europe in the sheer amount and quality of publications.
 “We’re a relatively small department with a significantly younger and more international profile than most,” says Department Chair Prof. dr. Ale Smidts.
-This may explain the vigour of the department, which focuses o the areas of Marketing Management and Strategy, Marketing Modelling, and on the fascinating realm of Consumer Behaviour.
+This may explain the vigour of the department, which focuses on marketing management and strategy, marketing modelling, and on the fascinating realm of consumer behaviour.

 “We have this fantastic behavioural lab that we share with the Faculty of Psychology,” says Prof. Smidts.
-Lab experiments in consumer behaviour – from watching an ad while having your eye movements tracked to purchasing a mobile phone – provide business, and even government agencies, with useful insights.
+Laboratory experiments in consumer behaviour – from watching an ad while having your eye movements tracked to understanding why people choose healthy or organically grown food products – provide business, and even government agencies, with useful insights so RSM research can be a force for positive change, helping people and organisations worldwide to thrive and prosper.

 What do consumers want?